smbwain/msv-config/README.md

 dbConf.get('user')
 ```

-To be compatible with environment variables, all config values are strings.
+To be compatible with environment variables, config variable names are case insensitive config values are always strings.

 So convert them yourself if needed.

 ```js